open-pay/openpay-ruby/README.md

 open_pay_resource.create(hash,customer_id)
  ```

 ####Methods

-This ruby API standardize the method names across all different resources using the create,get and delete verbs.
+This ruby API standardize the method names across all different resources using the create,get,update and delete verbs.
+For full method documentation take a look at:   http://docs.openpay.mx/
+(The test suite at test/spec is a good source of reference)

 #####create